7 Best Trail Walking Shoes in 2024

 How we test walking shoes

-• Buying all pairs of walking shoes for the trails using our own funds.
-This keeps us 100% brutally honest when publishing our in-depth reviews and top rankings of all the sneakers in the database.
+- Buying all pairs of walking shoes for the trails using our own money.
+This keeps us 100% brutally honest when publishing our in-depth reviews and top rankings.

-• Evaluating each model’s actual fit, cushioning, water-resistance technology, supportive features, stability, motion control features, surface traction, and durability.
-We cover at least 10,000 steps for each shoe.
-We then come up with our final assessments.
+- Evaluating each model’s actual fit, cushioning, water-resistance technology, stability, motion control features, grip, and durability.
+We cover at least 10,000 steps in each pair.

 Best trail walking shoes overall